alexdebrie/dynamodbguide.com/content/lessons/advanced-topics/global-secondary-indexes.md

     $LOCAL
 ```

 The syntax to add a global secondary index is similar to that of adding a local secondary index.
 Note that I didn't need to redefine the keys of my underlying table in the `--attribute-definitions` section, only the new attribute that I was using for the index.

+**IMPORTANT**: once again, notice that the update in this example implies a data loss due to the replacement operation triggered from the update to the existing [*AttributeDefinitions*](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html) of the base table.
+Before doing this operation, back up the data of the existing table to prevent data loss.

+However, if the attribute used for the new index, was already part of the [*AttributeDefinitions*](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html) of the base table, the update to add a new global secondary index would not imply data loss.

 ## Querying a Global Secondary Index